NeuroML/Documentation/source/Userdocs/Schemas/Networks.md

 <i>Initial attempt to specify 3D region for placing cells.
-Work in progress...</i>
+Work in progress... .</i>